tanjanita/shopping-mate/README.md

 ### Item Deletion
 - The user can delete all items whick are checked using a separate button on the bottom.

-## 2) Enhancement 1: Multiple lists
+## Enhancement 1: Multiple lists
-🔥 _currently in development_
+✔️ _current status_

 ### List Creation
 - Users can create new individual lists from the home screen
   - Add create new list button
     - A list ID is to be created using UUID and added to the URL
+    - MongoDB: Items are nested in an array within a list document
-    - User needs to be informed how to access the list: bookmark/share URL with list ID
+    - User needs to be informed how to access the list: bookmark/copy page link with list ID
-    - MongoDB: The items are included in an array within a list ID document

-## 3) Enhancement 2: Online Setup and Management
+## Enhancement 2: Online Setup and Management
+🔥 _currently in development_

 ### Online Setup
 - Need to bring the app online